SkriptLang/.github/CODE_OF_CONDUCT.md

 ### Guidelines

 We may take any of the following actions to uphold our standards.
-These guidelines will be used to determine what action to take for any violations.
+There may be more specific actions available depending on the platform (mutes, kicks, etc.).
-However, note that what action is taken is at the discretion of the enforcer.
+Note that these guidelines are not strict, and what action is taken is at the discretion of the enforcer.

 If we detect attempts to circumvent these actions, more serious measures may be taken.